The Montessori School of Syracuse is organized into five multi-age classrooms:

 Our faculty and staff have a deep respect for each child as an individual.
 In keeping with the Montessori philosophy, we aim to give each child as much independence as possible while adhering to a carefully designed curriculum.

 In addition to the traditional school subjects such as mathematics, science, history and language arts (reading, writing and grammar), we offer a broad range of subjects designed to enrich our students’ personal and academic development.
-These subjects include French, yoga, recorder, music history, geography, geometry, theater workshop and Great Books.
-We also offer after-school workshops such as African drumming, cross-country skiing, sewing and soccer, as well as private piano lessons.
+These subjects include French, music history, geography, geometry, and Great Books.

 The Montessori School of Syracuse sits on an eight-acre campus near the intersection of Tecumseh and Nottingham roads in DeWitt.
 Our students also enjoy the use of the Montessori Land Laboratory, a 50-acre wooded property with a pond and buildings in Pompey.